 - 1/2 tsp pure vanilla extract, or Kahlua, as you see fit

-- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the butter for 1 minute on high speed until creamy.
+- Using a stand mixer with paddle attachment or hand mixer, beat the butter for 1 minute on high speed until creamy.
 On medium-high speed, beat in the granulated sugar until completely creamed and smooth, about 2 minutes.
 Add the egg and vanilla extract and beat on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.

 - Add the dry ingredients to the wet ingredients and mix on low until combined.
 If the dough still seems too soft, you can add 1 Tablespoon more flour until it is a better consistency for rolling.

-- Divide the dough into 2 equal parts.
-Roll each portion out in a rectangle (about 9x7 inches) onto a floured silicone baking mat (or floured parchment paper) to about 1/4″ thickness.
+- Shape and fill: Divide the dough into 2 equal parts.
+Roll each portion out in a rectangle (about 9x7 inches) onto a floured Silpat or parchment paper to about 1/4″ thickness.
 Spread 1 Tablespoon of melted butter onto each rectangle.
 Mix the granulated sugar and cinnamon together then sprinkle evenly over each.

 - Working slowly, tightly roll up each rectangle into a 9-inch log.
 If the dough is cracking at all, use your fingers to smooth it out.
 Some cracks are OK.
 Chill the logs of dough for at least 2 hours.
 What I like to do is carefully transfer the logs to a cutting board or plate and cover loosely with plastic wrap.

 - Remove dough logs from the refrigerator.
 Cut into 1/2 inch slices.
-Place slices onto baking sheets about 2 inches apart.
+Place slices onto baking pan about 2 inches apart.